 You have asked for, and we have agreed to provide, courier services from Express Couriers Limited (“Services”).
 These Service Terms, and the current version of our General Terms, together form the agreement with you to provide the Services.
 Please read both sets of terms carefully.
 The current version of the Service Terms applies whenever you use the Services.
 If the Service Terms are not consistent with the General Terms, the Service Terms have precedence for these Services.

 By starting to use the Services, you are deemed to have accepted the General Terms and these Service Terms.
-No amendments proposed by you apply, unless different terms are specifically agreed with you by one of our General Managers.
+No amendments proposed by you apply, unless different terms are specifically agreed with you in writing by one of our General Managers.

 Service terms and specifications

 - The Services and their specifications are set out on our websites (www.courierpost.co.nz, www.pace.co.nz, www.contractlogistics.co.nz, www.expresscouriers.co.nz).
 The Carriage of Goods provisions of the Contract and Commercial Law Act 2017 (Subpart 1 of Part 5) applies to our services, unless we specifically say otherwise in these Service Terms.
 If we agree to provide other services to you under these Service Terms, we will provide to you the relevant Service Schedule for those Services.